rhyslwells/Data-Archive/content/standardised/Gradient Descent.md

 ![[Obsidian_FEGflF5RKQ.png|500]]

 How do you implement Gradient descent?
-You update the (direction) parameter by the small step by the [[learning rate]].
+You update the (direction) parameter by the small step by the [[Learning Rate]].

 ![[Obsidian_M4mzGSAx7d.png|500]]